davide3011/palladium-ln/doc/beginners-guide/backup.md

 title: Backup your wallet
 slug: backup
 content:
-  excerpt: Learn the various backup options available for your Core Lightning node.
+  excerpt: Learn the various backup options available for your Palladium Lightning node.
 privacy:
   view: public
 ---

 In Lightning, since _you_ are the only one storing all your financial information, you **_cannot_** recover this financial information from anywhere else.This means that on Lightning, **you have to** responsibly back up your financial information yourself, using various processes and automation.

 The discussion below assumes that you know the location of your `$LIGHTNINGDIR`, and you know the directory structure within.
 By default your `$LIGHTNINGDIR` will be `~/.lightning/${COIN}`.
-For example, if you are running `--mainnet`, `$LIGHTNINGDIR` will be  `~/.lightning/bitcoin`.
+For example, if you are running `--network=palladium`, `$LIGHTNINGDIR` will be  `~/.lightning/palladium`.

 ## Backup

-Core Lightning has an internal bitcoin wallet and you can backup three main components from the wallet:
+Palladium Lightning has an internal Palladium wallet and you can backup three main components from the wallet:
 - HSM Secret: On-chain funds are backed up via the HD wallet seed, stored in byte-form as hsm_secret
 - Static Channel: Lightning channel states to recover are stored in a file named `emergency.recover`
 - Database: Detailed information for funds locked in channels are stored in the database